Partners (1982 film): Production

+The leading roles were originally offered to Clint Eastwood and Woody Allen.
+Eastwood expressed interest if Allen signed, but Allen declined.
+Other actors considered were Alan Arkin, James Caan and Nick Nolte.
+Burrows said they almost cast Sam Elliott and Peter Riegert but Barry Diller who ran Paramount "didn't think he could sell the movie with them attached."
+Eventually the two stars were John Hurt and Ryan O'Neal.
+Burrows thought O'Neal "would have been great as the gay cop" but was cast as the straight cop.

 The film was one of six relatively low budgeted films rushed into production by Paramount Pictures in 1981 prior to an impending director strike, with budgets between $4–8 million.
 Paramount were interested to see what the results would be like on films with a shortened pre-production process.
 The other films were Some Kind of Hero, Jekyll and Hyde...
 Together Again, I'm Dancing as Fast as I Can, White Dog and An Officer and a Gentleman.
 A seventh film, Young Lust, was "picked up" from another production company.
-Partners was championed within the studio by Don Simpson (Michael Eisner, also at the studio, said that he "hated" the script.).
+Partners was not championed within the studio by Don Simpson (Michael Eisner, also at the studio, said that he "hated" the script.) who lumped it together with every other rush-job project except for "An Officer and a Gentleman, which ultimate yielded a deal where Simpson agreed to get the fast tracked projects done on time and on budget as long as Eisner gave a green light to the eventual Richard Gere-Debra Winger-Louis Gossett Jr. starring blockbuster.
 Of all the seven films, Paramount executives were most enthusiastic about the script for Partners.

+The movie was one of a number of gay-themed films being made in Hollywood at the time, the others being Making Love and Deathtrap.
+According to Burrows, Francis Veber "wanted it to be apparent that John's character was gay.
+He wanted to advance the gay rights movement, which was still taboo as a film subject in 1981.

 In the original script and cut of the film Hurt's character commits suicide "because his life was so sad," said Veber.
 "We shot the scene but when people saw the film they had grown to like Hurt so much that by the point that the suicide came as too much of a shock, so we took it out.
 In France it would have been quite acceptable.
 I found that interesting."

+Burrows wrote "after the experience, I knew that feature films were not in my wheelhouse."